keboola/developers-docs/integrate/variables/index.md

 #### Option 2 -- Run a job with stored values
 Similarly to the [default values](http://localhost:4000/integrate/variables/#step-2--create-default-values-for-variable), you can store another set of values.
-Let's add another configuration row to the *existing* variables configuration:
+Let's add another configuration row to the *existing* variable configuration:

 {% highlight json %}
 {